RealOrangeOne/theorangeone.net/content/posts/secure-wordpress/index.md

 Recently, I was approached by an old friend to setup a small-scale online store and blog.
 After doing lots of research into cheap, static options, I eventually settled on WordPress and WooCommerce, on the advice of a colleague.
 Having never setup a site like this, which relies on being secure, and fairly fast, it was going to be a challenge, and doing it on a shoestring budget was going to make things harder!

-And so, after 2 weeks of on-and-off poking, research, re-installation and optimisation, and [an oddly timed twitter thread with @CryptoSeb](https://twitter.com/CryptoSeb/status/1035611479800721408), I eventually settled on a setup on how to do it which is secure, fast, and satisfies my inner DevOps' OCD.
+And so, after two weeks of on-and-off poking, research, re-installation and optimisation, and [an oddly timed twitter thread with @CryptoSeb](https://twitter.com/CryptoSeb/status/1035611479800721408), I eventually settled on a setup on how to do it which is secure, fast, and satisfies my inner DevOps' OCD.

 ## OS